BIRD & ANIMAL

 Since 1977, African Lion Safari has had over 25 giraffe born at the park.

-African Lion Safari maintains the largest herd of Rothschild giraffe in Canada with a herd of 12 members.
+African Lion Safari maintains the largest herd of Rothschild giraffe in Canada.

 In October, 2007, African Lion Safari was recognized by Canada’s Accredited Zoos and Aquariums (CAZA) with the “Outstanding Achievement Award” for its work in Giraffe Management and Reproductive Research.